ansys/pyansys-dev-guide/doc/source/packaging/index.rst

   Ansys products
 * Unit testing, release packaging, and documentation

-This figure shows the general pattern that each PyAnsys library should follow:
+This diagram shows the general pattern that each PyAnsys library should follow:

 .. image:: diag/architecture_diag.png
   :alt: Overview Diagram